capitanbatata/capitanbatata.github.io/_drafts/review-steelcase-gesture.md

 # Fifth day

 The chair is at its lowest position.
 My legs are at a 90 degree angle.
-I still feel some discomfort at the bottom of mi right thigh.
+I still feel some discomfort at the bottom of my right thigh.

 I lowered the armrests so that I'm only leaning on the elbows.
 However this means that I have to put the table higher than the armrests.